Licence Checker England

 Do I need a landlord licence in London Borough of Croydon?

-Our current data does not show active selective or additional licensing schemes in London Borough of Croydon.
-However, mandatory HMO licensing still applies across England to properties with 5 or more occupiers forming 2 or more households.
+Our current data does not show an active selective or additional licensing scheme in London Borough of Croydon, but proposed or consultation-stage schemes are noted and should still be checked.
+Mandatory HMO licensing still applies across England to properties with 5 or more occupiers forming 2 or more households.
 Always verify with the council as schemes can change.

 How much does a property licence cost in London Borough of Croydon?

 Based on our current data, licence fees in London Borough of Croydon are approximately: Mandatory HMO Licensing: £285 per habitable room (5-year licence); £194 per habitable room (1-year licence) Two-stage payment: Part A (£171/room for 5-year, £171/room for 1-year) paid at application; Part B (£114/room for 5-year, £23/room for 1-year) paid when licence is ready to issue.
 Maximum fee cap of £5,707 for 5-year licence.
 Fees increasing from 1 April 2026.
 Advisory visit fee: £228.
 Change of licence holder requires full application fee.
 Enforcement action: £513 for notice plus £100 per hazard.
 Fees are non-refundable and licences are non-transferable.
-No fee discount for accredited landlords.; Proposed Additional HMO Licensing Scheme (Borough-Wide): £1,250; Proposed Selective Licensing Scheme (14 Wards): £800; Croydon Private Rented Property Licence (CPRPL) - Former Borough-Wide Selective Licensing: £750.
+No fee discount for accredited landlords; Additional HMO Licensing Scheme 2026 (borough-wide): £1,250; Selective Licensing Scheme 2026 (14 wards): £800; Croydon Private Rented Property Licence (CPRPL) - Former Borough-Wide Selective Licensing: £750.
 Fees can vary and may include discounts for early applications.
 Always check the latest fees on the council website before applying.

 Does mandatory HMO licensing apply in London Borough of Croydon?